 What is ICO?

 Initial Coin Offerings are how a company in the cryptocurrency industry looks to raise money to create a new coin, app, or service.
 They are a popular fundraising method primarily used by startups that plan to offer products and services related to the cryptocurrency and blockchain industry.
-Some ICOs have been very successful, yielding massive returns for investors, but some have not been able to reach their true potential or have turned out to be a fraud.
+Some ICOs are very successful, yielding massive returns for investors, but don’t reach their true potential or even turn out to be frauds.
 For that reason, to work with an ICO, investors need to have a high degree of caution when researching and investing in ICOs and have a basic understanding of how to use cryptocurrency wallets and exchanges.

 Once they have that knowledge, interested investors can buy into the offering and receive a new token from the company, which may have some utility in using the product or service or just represent a stake in the company or project.

 Before even using an ICO, a cryptocurrency startup should create a whitepaper to outline what the project is about, the need that will be fulfilled upon completion, how much money is needed, how many tokens will be kept within the company, why type of money will be accepted, and how long the campaign will be.

 In layman’s terms, ICOs are like the Kickstarter for crypto projects.
 However, the critical difference why ICOs differ from crowdfunding is because backers of ICOs are motivated by a future return on their investments, while crowdfunding campaigns are more like donations.